Frequently Asked Questions

 Summary and diagnoses: a summary of each section will be toward the end of the report with the main findings.
 Any diagnoses from the DSM-V will be listed here.

 Yes, parents have the right to request a free psychoeducational assessment from their child's public school district.
 However, school-based psychoeducational assessments primarily serve the function of identifying special education eligibility.
 They do not diagnose learning or psychological disorders with the DSM-V and they may or may not have subsequent recommendations based on the assessment findings.
 Our psychoeducational assessments are used to identify the student’s cognitive or processing abilities, academic achievement skills, and social-emotional/behavioral functioning; clearly identify the student’s strengths and weaknesses in these areas; diagnose psychological disorders related to learning or education; and provide clear and tangible recommendations on how to best support the student.
 Additionally, because school psychologists often have high caseloads, completing between 60 and 100 assessments per school year, their assessments may not be as thorough as an LEP’s.
-Lastly, schools do not conduct assessments during breaks longer than five school days, including summer break, or during COVID-19-related school closures.
+Lastly, schools do not conduct assessments during breaks longer than five school days, including summer break.